If your city or state minimum wage is higher than the federal minimum wage, you’ll need to pay your qualified workers the highest amount.

 - Employees under 20 years old, for the first 90 days they work for you.
 During those days—or once they hit their 20th birthday, whichever comes first—you may set their minimum wage as low as $4.25 per hour.

-Should I follow federal or state minimum wage laws?
+Should I follow federal, state, or local minimum wage laws?

 You should know about all of them, but follow the one that’s the highest.